 This seems one of the best ways to me.
 You can check out deterrent treatment products online.
-MAVALA stop nail polish is the same product that I recently got to know about.
-It helps your kid to not put fingers in the mouth plus, and allow nails to grow.
+MAVALA stop nail polish is the same product I recently learned about.
+It helps your kid not to put fingers in the mouth plus, and allows nails to grow.

-This nail polish is bitter yet harmless that encourages your kid to avoid putting fingers in his mouth.
+This nail polish is bitter yet harmless, encouraging your kid to avoid putting fingers in his mouth.

 Finally, you can always try implementing a reward system to encourage your child not to chew their fingers.
 For example, every time they manage to go through an entire day without putting their fingers in their mouth let them pick a small toy or treat it as a prize.
 After some time, the behavior will slowly stop and eventually disappear completely.

 ?
 Read Also: How To Boost Confidence In Child

 When all else fails, you might want to try using a muzzle.
 Trust me, I know it sounds horrible, but this will be the last resort to stop your child from chewing their fingers.
 This is especially useful if they are putting their hands in their mouth only when the parents are not around or at night while they are sleeping.

 – Try using a muzzle when you are with your child

 You can try putting the muzzle on when you are around to prevent them from chewing their fingers and eventually they will stop.

 – Put it on when they go to sleep